-Once you have been officially admitted to UNL, you will be enrolled in the courses you have selected.
+Once you have been officially admitted to UNL, you are allowed to enroll in classes.

 Arrival and Orientation

-From admission to arrival, the Office of International Affairs is here to assist you every step of the way.
+From admission to arrival, UNL is here to assist you every step of the way.
 To make your arrival seem less daunting, we have put together a checklist for you to follow as soon as you have arrived on campus.
 Remember to contact us if you have any questions or concerns.

 - Check in with the International Student and Scholar Services Office .

 - Check in with Housing to access your dormitory room.